Awolize/EspNow-MoistureSensor/README.md

 # EspNow-MoistureSensor

-This is a simple ESP-Now project, where moisture and battery levels are measured and sent to an ESP-Now receiver (hub).
-The ESP-Now data is in JSON format.
+This is a simple ESP-Now project

-I myself used an ESP8266 (d1 mini).

-This project has been built with battery power in mind.
+Measures:
+* Battery
+* Moisture Level

+Power Source:
+* Battery

+Protocol:
+* ESP-Now (JSON)

+Hardware:
+* Esp8266 (D1 mini)
+* Analog multiplexer
+* Capacitive soil moisture sensor

 The code for the receiver has been uploaded to another repo.